Self-Drive Nova Scotia & Maritime Magic Treasures

 Follow the Marine Drive back to Halifax where you will drop your car off at the airport and fly home.

-- Hotel accommodation as described or similar for 13 nights on a room only basis, apart from the last day when breakfast is included
+- Hotel accommodation in 3* to 4* hotels on a room only basis apart fromt he last day where breakfast is included

 - Day 11 – Cheticamp Cape Breton Highlands Whale-watching tour (2 hours)